github-innersource/innersource-ready-report/README.md

 A GitHub App to prepare your Project for Innersource registration, based on configured requirements.

-It produces an `Innersource Ready Report`, which will be added as a `Repo Issue` and a `JSON formatted report` will be send to a persistent storage (configurable).
+It produces an `Innersource Ready Report`, which will be added as a `Repo Issue` and in addition a `JSON formatted report` will be send to a persistent storage (configurable).

 ---

 - **What does that mean ?**

-We are providing a self-service process for developers to promote their application to Innersource.
+We are providing **a self-service process** for developers to promote their application to Innersource.
 The process contains the following...

 ![process](docs/images/process-steps.png)